Executive director, Global Security Initiative

 School for the Future of Innovation in Society

-As the director of the Global Security Initiative, Nadya T. Bliss oversees efforts to address the complex, interdependent security challenges of today and beyond.
+As the executive director of the Global Security Initiative, Nadya T. Bliss oversees efforts to address the complex, interdependent security challenges of today and beyond.
 Prior to leading GSI, Bliss served as assistant vice president of research strategy in ASU’s Office of Knowledge Enterprise Development.

 Bliss holds a professor of practice appointment and is a member of graduate faculty in the School of Computing, Informatics, and Decision Systems Engineering and a senior sustainability scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability.
 She is also a senior fellow at New America.